 - Close old bank accounts that you aren’t using, making sure there are no penalties for doing so.
-There are accounts paying interest of over 1% on instant access.
+There are accounts paying interest of around 0.5% on instant access, which is better than nothing!
 The fewer accounts the better; although take heed that you would only be compensated up to £85,000 if the bank fails.

 - If you have investments with multiple providers, consider consolidating them.
 You might be able to reduce charges and give yourself more investment choice.
 You can transfer from one ISA to another without losing the tax-efficient ISA status.